Dark hyperCharge Symmetry: Dark Hypercharge Solutions

 It should be noted that, in the first two scenarios (SI and SII), all generations of SM fermions do not have the same DHC charge.
 Therefore, for these cases Eq.\eqref{Eq:Higgs_Charge_Final} should be understood to be applicable only to the generations charged under DHC symmetry.
 Furthermore, in both of these scenarios even satisfying Eq.\eqref{Eq:Higgs_Charge_Final} is not enough to generate the masses of all SM fermions.
-Consequently, in these scenarios, the inclusion of at least one more Higgs doublet is required alongside the SM Higgs\footnote{For sake of brevity, we will call $\Phi$ as SM Higgs, even though it carries non-trivial $U(1)_X$ charge. } to generate masses and mixings of the SM fermions.
+Consequently, in these scenarios, the inclusion of at least one more Higgs doublet is required alongside the SM Higgs\footnote{For the sake of brevity, we will call $\Phi$ as SM Higgs, even though it carries a nontrivial $U(1)_X$ charge. } to generate masses and mixings of the SM fermions.
 In the third scenario (SIII), the SM Yukawa structure (see Eq. \eqref{Eq:SM_Yukawa}) remains preserved, and masses as well as mixings of all SM fermions are generated by single Higgs doublet.
 Using Eq.\eqref{Eq:Higgs_Charge_Final} we can write $X_{u_{_{\mathtt{R}}}}$ and $X_{d_{_{\mathtt{R}}}}$ as,

 These are two additional conditions we have imposed so that SM Yukawa couplings are allowed for all SM fermions charged under DHC symmetry.
-We now solve Eq.(\ref{Eq:anoUx1}-\ref{Eq:anoUx6}) also taking into account these two conditions.
-To being with, notice that Eq.(\ref{Eq:anoUx1}-\ref{Eq:anoUx4}) are independent of the charges of the dark fermions ($X_{f^k}$).
+We now solve Eqs. (\ref{Eq:anoUx1}-\ref{Eq:anoUx6}) also taking into account these two conditions.
+To begin with, notice that Eqs. (\ref{Eq:anoUx1}-\ref{Eq:anoUx4}) are independent of the charges of the dark fermions ($X_{f^k}$).
 As a result, solving them using Yukawa invariance conditions mentioned in Eq.\eqref{Eq:quark_singlet_charges_to_satisfy_Yukawa}, gives a unique solution in terms of SM lepton DHC charges, $X_{L}$ and $X_{e_{_{\mathtt{R}}}}$ :

 Hence, we have two free parameters $X_{L}$ and $X_{e_{_{\mathtt{R}}}}$, along with $m$ DFs.
 The relation between them is given by Eq.\eqref{Eq:anoUx5} and Eq.\eqref{Eq:anoUx6}.
-Solving these two equations, using Eq.\eqref{Eq:anomalycancel_4_eq} gives,
+Solving these two equations, using Eq.\eqref{Eq:anomalycancel_4_eq}, gives

-Where $n=1$ for SI, $n=2$ for SII and $n=3$ for SIII.
-In this work, we discuss the solutions of Eq. \eqref{Eq:anomalycancel_4_eq} and Eq. \eqref{lowcondition}, considering three DFs, i.e. we take $m=3$.
+where $n=1$ for SI, $n=2$ for SII and $n=3$ for SIII.
+In this work, we discuss the solutions of Eq. \eqref{Eq:anomalycancel_4_eq} and Eq. \eqref{lowcondition}, considering three DFs, i.e., we take $m=3$.
 Other possible solutions will be considered in follow-up works.
-The possible solutions (for $m = 3$) for the cases SI, SII and SIII are given in Table \ref{tab:AnoConSI}, Table \ref{tab:AnoConS2} and Table \ref{tab:AnoConS3} respectively.
+The possible solutions (for $m = 3$) for the cases SI, SII, and SIII are given in Table \ref{tab:AnoConSI}, Table \ref{tab:AnoConS2}, and Table \ref{tab:AnoConS3} respectively.